UK vs USA Education Differences: Complete Guide for Indian Students

 Global Trends in Higher Education

-According to UNESCO, the UK and the US between them attract over 30% of international students worldwide.
-USA alone hosts around 950,000 international students every year, and UK with 600,000 of them.
+According to UNESCO, the UK and the US, between them, attract over 30% of international students worldwide.
+The USA alone hosts around 950,000 international students every year, and the UK hosts 600,000 of them.
 Both also consistently appear in the top five destinations for study abroad.
 The key driver?
 “The quality of the education, strong connections with industry, and degrees that carry weight around the world,” contribute to those feelings.
-However, among this,the UK vs USA education differences significantly influence student choices.
+However, among these, the UK vs USA Education differences significantly influence student choices.

 The Indian Context

 India is among the countries with biggest number of overseas students.
-In 2023, 250,000 Indian students selected the USA and another 120,000 picked the UK (ICEF Monitor, IDP reports).
+In 2023, 250,000 Indian students chose the USA, and another 120,000 selected the UK (ICEF Monitor, IDP reports).
 The reasons vary:

-• US is preferred by many Indians for its research influenced courses and post-study work options.
+• Many Indians prefer the US for its research-influenced courses and post-study work options.

 • Others are attracted by the U.K.’s shorter degrees, lower average costs and prestigious institutions such as Oxford, Cambridge and Imperial College London.